Ricardo Mbarkho

-Ricardo Mbarkho (born 25 January 1974) is a Lebanese artist, researcher, and assistant professor, best known as central figure in the Invisual Art genre, alongside Alexandre Gurita.
-He is also the founder of the Tabbouleh Day.
-Working across dematerialised practice, socio-economic modeling, and protocol‑based interventions, Mbarkho interrogates the political economy of the creative industries, the materiality of language, and the social conditions of art's visibility.
+Ricardo Mbarkho is a Lebanese artist, researcher, and assistant professor.
 He has produced video and digital arts.
-Mbarkho's current artwork remains exclusively Invisual Art practices.
-His practice spans two decades of exhibitions, publications and academic research, positioning him at the forefront of post‑conceptual, post‑object art in the Middle East and worldwide.
+Mbarkho's current artwork remains exclusively what he calls Socioeconomic Art practices.
+His practice spans two decades of exhibitions, publications and academic research, involving experimental market art in the Middle East and worldwide.
 He lives and works in Beirut.

-In his digital images period, as well as in his time-based work, he investigates multiple questions related to interactivity, language, communication, cultural industries, history of art as well as the visual representation within the sociopolitical sphere.
+In his digital images, as well as in his time-based work, he investigates multiple questions related to interactivity, language, communication, cultural industries, history of art as well as the visual representation within the sociopolitical sphere.

 Early life and education

-Ricardo Mbarkho was born into a Maronite‑Christian family in Beirut on 25 January 1974.
-Growing up during the Lebanese Civil War, he was exposed early to questions of mediation, communication and the fragile infrastructures of public life, concerns that later became central to his artistic vocabulary renouncing all kinds of religious and nationalistic affiliation.

 In 1992 he enrolled at the Institut supérieur des beaux‑arts in Beirut, completing foundational studies in visual arts.
 Seeking broader theoretical perspectives, he moved to Paris in 1996 where he simultaneously attended the École nationale supérieure des Beaux‑Arts and the École supérieure d’études cinématographiques (ESEC), earning a DNSAP in Visual Arts and a diploma in Cinematography.
 While at ENSBA, he participated in an LVMH‑funded exchange at Carnegie Mellon University's College of Fine Arts in Pittsburgh (1998–1999), where early experiments in network art and algorithmic image processing laid the groundwork for his subsequent digital works.

 Mbarkho completed doctoral‑level research in Information and Communication Sciences at Université Sorbonne Paris Nord, focusing on the interaction between media arts and cultural industries.